chi320/ARCore-Sample-APK/README.md

 # ARCore-Sample-APK
-Build APK from ARCore Sample.
+Build APK from ARCore Sample ([Sceneform SDK for Android](https://github.com/google-ar/sceneform-android-sdk)) .

 ## How to work
 1. Have a Android devices that support ARCore.